Worker's Compensation FAQ

 Q. AN EMPLOYEE HAD SURGERY TO REPAIR A TORN TENDON IN HIS ANKLE AND THEN DEVELOPED A DEEP VEIN THROMBOSIS IN THE LOWER PART OF THE LEG.
 A PPI RATING WAS ASSIGNED FOR EACH INJURY.
 DO I SIMPLY ADD THESE TWO RATINGS TOGETHER?

 A. Assuming that both impairments are to the leg below the knee, the best way to deal with two distinct impairments to the leg is to use the combined values table found in the AMA Guides to Permanent Impairment.
 If the impairments are small, the combined values table is likely to give the same number as would simple addition.
 But, if one or both of the impairments are large, the combined values table would actually be somewhat less then the sum of the two impairments.
-Another alternative is to ask the doctor to assign one rating for both injuries and that would be particularly true where multiple body parts are involved.
+Another alternative is to ask the doctor to assign one rating for both injuries, and that would be particularly true where multiple body parts are involved.

 Q. WHAT DO YOU THINK ABOUT A CAFETERIA AIDE WHO WAS "RUSHING" BECAUSE SHE WAS BEHIND SCHEDULE WHILE SETTING UP FOR LUNCH AND THEN FELT HER KNEE "POP" WHEN SHE TURNED THE WRONG WAY?